(214) 390-7947 (Overseas Callers)

 Accommodation-Room/Food/Supervision

-You can do laundry at the house or the host family may offer to do it for you for a nominal extra fee.
-The family will prepare you three meals per day.
-If you will be out of the house during lunch hour, you can request a lunch "to go" that you can take with you or eat out on your own.
-Host families provide typical meals that are traditional to Costa Rica, which usually includes rice and beans.
+You can do laundry at the house, or the host family may offer to do it for you for a nominal extra fee.
+The family will prepare a delicious meals per day for you.
+Host families provide typical meals that are traditional to Costa Rica, which usually include rice and beans.

 For more readings